-The 1963 movie, The Haunting, used the Ettington Park Hotel in Stratford-upon-Avon (England).
 It’s supposed to be delightfully haunted.
 The hotel is elegant and reminiscent of the famous movie.
 And, according to some, it’s home to at least one ghost.

-Trivia: That movie’s original — and perhaps haunted — spiral staircase reappeared in the 1999 remake of The Haunting, and the Netflix series, as well.
+Trivia: That movie’s original – and perhaps haunted – spiral staircase reappeared in the 1999 remake of The Haunting, and the Netflix series, as well.

 Another old movie, Hush, Hush, Sweet Charlotte, wasn’t exactly a ghost story, but it was chilling.
 They filmed it at Houmas House, one of Louisiana’s most haunted houses.
 (I’ve spent the night there and can verify that it has ghosts that appear, day and night.)

 Here’s a one-minute ghost story from Houmas House:

 That Houmas House video is at YouTube, at: https://youtu.be/fac0ctSq_eQ

 Not far away, several movies were set in St. Louis Cemetery No. 1, at the edge of New Orleans’ French Quarter.
 They include Easy Rider and Cincinnati Kid.
 Producers filmed Interview with the Vampire at other haunted New Orleans locations.

 Here’s a two-minute video about the ghosts of St. Louis Cemetery No. 1:

 The Hollywood movie set for the original movie, Psycho, was supposed to be haunted.
 I’m not sure if paranormal encounters happened before, during, or after the initial filming.
 At night, people were visible near upstairs windows… when there was no floor to walk on, and no possibility of a light near the window, either.